brontosaurusrex/brontosaurusrex.github.io/_posts/2019-07-09-Buster-and-legacy-Nvidia-problem.md

 - glxinfo exists with error
 - mpv errors with 'no glx context'
-- tearing on playback with mpv
+- tearing on playback with mpv, tearing all over the place (browser)

 ### solution